z3r0-c001/BrowserBackup/README.md

 ## 🙏 Acknowledgments

-- Brave Software for the excellent browser
+- Google, Microsoft, and Brave Software for their excellent browsers
 - Microsoft for WSL integration
 - Python community for excellent libraries
+- Chromium project for consistent bookmark format across browsers

 ---